franktakes/gephi-tutorial/README.md

 ## Part 0: Installation

 * [Download Gephi](https://gephi.org/users/download) 0.10.1 from the Gephi website.
-* Install Gephi on your Windows, Linux or MacOS device; be sure to choose English as display language when asked, so that instructions match with your local installation.
+* Install Gephi on your Windows, Linux or MacOS device; be sure to choose English as the display language when asked, so that instructions match with your local installation.
 * After installation, start Gephi and close the Welcome window that pops up.
 * Use a [mouse](https://en.wikipedia.org/wiki/Computer_mouse) to more easily control the tool.